extracell/exchanger/README.md

 ## installation

-to install this plugin, extract it into your vst3 folder. on windows it is usually c:\program files\common files\vst3 on mac it is usually library/audio/plug-ins/vst3
+to install this plugin, extract it into your vst3 folder.
+- on windows the folder is normally c:\program files\common files\vst3
+- on mac the folder is normally library/audio/plug-ins/vst3

 ## credits